tmaiaroto/discfg/README.md

 ./discfg set mycfg /mykey '{"json": "works"}'
 ```

+Also note that the slash is optional.
+All keys without a forward slash will have one prepended automatically.
+That is to say they will be at the root level.
 Now to retrieve this value:

 ```
 ./discfg get /mykey